wolfgangj/stic/README.md

 - Include other files and pass arguments and blocks to them
 - Automatic code indentation possible (as opposed to e.g. HAML)
 - Can choose the correct tags automatically given the class of an element (useful for BEM)
-- Emacs major mode available
+- Emacs major mode included

 ## Usage